poga/devpoga.org/content/blog/2023-02-19_hacking_lost_art/index.md

 ---
-title: "Hacking is a lost art"
+title: "Hacking is a Lost Art"
 author: "poga"
 date: 2023-02-19
 tags: